LiveLike/livelike-docs/docs/Product Guide/core-concepts/chat-and-comment/chat-stickers.md

 ### Sponsorship Opportunities

-Stickers can also serve as **sponsored assets**.
+Stickers can also serve as sponsored assets.
 For example, a brand could provide a sticker pack that fans can use to cheer during a live event.
-This creates **natural engagement** while opening up new **monetization opportunities**.
+This creates natural engagement while opening up new monetization opportunities.

 LiveLike provides [analytics and reports](doc:analytics-overview) so you can track: ------ edit link